billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 * USB-based 6366 (X)

 The 6133 models have 8 analog and 8 digital inputs.
-We've tested the PCI and PXI versions with NI chasses and with an ADLink chassis, and with and without a Whisper multiplexer attached.
+We've tested the PCI and PXI versions with NI chassis and with an ADLink chassis, and with and without a Whisper multiplexer attached.
 The Whisper drives its host device at 800 kHz.
 The 6133 devices work flawlessly so are our favorite.
 All 6133 testing used the 16 MS FIFO size.